BY Team Veera

 - Chronic bleeding via stomach ulcers or heavy monthly menses can make you anaemic because you are constantly losing blood and your body is not able to keep up.
 This can be dangerous if it continues for long periods of time.
 If you notice blood in your stool or if you have very heavy periods where you feel dizzy and weak every month, you should get your blood count checked.

+Signs of anaemia can seem subtle and can go undiagnosed for years.
 If you think you might be suffering from anaemia with symptoms including shortness of breath, fatigue, dizziness, among others, talk to a doctor immediately on Veera.